platformer/typst-algorithms/algo.typ

 // Displays code in a block element.
-// Credit to @Vinaigrette#5555 on Discord.
+// Credit to Dherse on GitHub for the code
+//   to display raw text with line numbers.
 //
 // Parameters:
 //   body: Raw text.
 //   line-numbers.
 Whether to have line numbers.
+//   indent-guides: Stroke for indent guides.
+//   tab-size: Amount of spaces that should be considered an indent.
+//     Set to none if you intend to use tab characters.
 //   row-gutter: Space between lines.
 //   column-gutter: Space between line numbers and text.
 //   inset: Inner padding.